-- 1. Ensure that the user has completed the S parameter calibration. - 2.
-Select Cal $\rightarrow$ Fixtures $\rightarrow$ Fixture Setup $\rightarrow$ Differential Port Match to enter the Settings screen. - 3.
+- 1. Ensure that the user has completed the S parameter calibration and obtained the balance S parameters of the DUT. - 2.
+Select Cal→Fixtures→Fixture Setup→Differential Port Match to enter the Settings screen. - 3.
 By selecting the port and the parameter representation form of the matching module, the S2P file of the matching module can be directly imported or the circuit model of the matching module can be used.